nasser00/Naveen-project/README.md

 Different algorithm inclues :

-1)gradient

-2)conjucate gradient

-3)Hybrid 𝓁1∕𝓁2 norm

-4)huber norm

-5)cauchy norm

-6)IRLS

-7)FISTA

-8)Blind deconvolution
+1)Steepest Descent with smoothness regularization 2)Steepest Descent with sparsirty regularization (Huber, Cauchy, Hybrid norms) 3)Conjucate gradient with smoothness regularization 4)Conjucate gradient with sparsirty regularization (Iterative Re-wieghted Least squares Algorithm)
+5) Fast Iterative Shrinkage Thresholding Algorithm
+5) Alternating minimization Algorithm

-we tested each algorithm  on  both synthetically  generated sesimic data and real data .you  can get the code for each algorithms  in the source code directory .Each algorithm works on a single trace.
+We tested each algorithm  on  both synthetically  generated sesimic data and real data .you  can get the code for each algorithms  in the source code directory .Each algorithm works on a single trace.

 ## data
 data generated is saved in data  folder  `data`.It contain data with noise and without noise.Also the source signature is stored in it